AryanSinghThakur04/django-hr-dashboard/README.md

-Django HR Analytics & Attrition Prediction Dashboard
+# Django HR Analytics Dashboard

-This project is a comprehensive HR Analytics Dashboard built with Django.
-It serves as a powerful tool for HR managers and data analysts to gain actionable insights into their workforce, visualize key metrics, and predict employee attrition using a machine learning model.
+This is a full-stack web application built with Django that provides a comprehensive and interactive dashboard for visualizing Human Resources data.
+The project includes data aggregation, predictive analytics using machine learning, and a secure authentication system.

-# Key Features:-
+# Features

+This project is packed with features designed to provide actionable insights into workforce data:

+Core Dashboard & Visualizations:-

-- Interactive Dashboard: A clean, modern, and compact user interface built with Tailwind CSS and Chart.js.
+I- nteractive UI: A clean, modern, and compact dashboard interface designed for a professional user experience.

-- Core HR Metrics: At-a-glance cards for critical numbers like Total Active Employees, Average Salary, and Average Tenure.
+- Key Metric Cards: At-a-glance cards for critical metrics like Total Active Employees, Average Salary, Average Tenure, and Predicted Attrition Risk.

-Advanced Predictive Analytics:

-- Employee Attrition Risk: Utilizes a Logistic Regression model trained on historical data to predict the number of current employees at high risk of leaving the company.

-- Salary Prediction: Implements a Linear Regression model to forecast salary trends based on employee tenure.

-- Dynamic Filtering: An interactive dropdown menu allows for filtering the entire dashboard by department for more granular analysis.
+I- nteractive Filtering: A powerful dropdown menu to filter the entire dashboard by department.

-Rich Data Visualizations: A suite of charts to provide a deep understanding of the workforce:
+- Multiple Charts: A variety of charts to visualize data from different angles:

+- Employee Count by Department (Bar Chart)

-- Employee Count & Average Salary by Department
+- Average Salary by Department (Bar Chart)

 - Performance Score Distribution (Doughnut Chart)

 - Employee Tenure Distribution (Bar Chart)

-- Hiring Trends Over Time (Line Chart)
+- Hiring Trend Over Time (Line Chart)

 - Top 5 Role Distribution (Pie Chart)

+Advanced Analytics & Machine Learning:-

+- Salary Prediction: A scatter plot with a trend line that uses Linear Regression to predict salary based on employee tenure.

+- Employee Attrition Prediction: A machine learning model using Logistic Regression to predict the number of current employees who are at a high risk of leaving the company.

+Security & Administration:-

+- User Authentication: A secure, professional login system to protect the dashboard.
+Only authenticated users can view the data.

-Custom Admin Panel: A customized Django admin interface for easy data management of employees and departments.
+- Custom Admin Panel: A customized Django admin interface that allows for easy management of employee and department data in the database.

-Realistic Sample Data: A custom management command (populate_data) uses the Faker library to generate a realistic dataset, including historical attrition data for model training.

-# Tech Stack:-
+# Tech Stack

 - Backend: Python, Django

-- Data Analysis & ML: Pandas, NumPy, Scikit-learn
+- Data Analysis & ML: Scikit-learn, Pandas, NumPy

 - Frontend: HTML, Tailwind CSS, Chart.js

-- Database: SQLite (default)
+- Database: SQLite (default for development)

-# Setup and Installation:-
+# Setup and Installation

-Follow these steps to get the project running locally.
+Follow these steps to run the project locally.

 1. Prerequisites